bdarcus/courses-intro-human-geography/glossary.md

 Core-Periphery Model
 :   A model that generalizes areas of the world, and their historically-evolving
-    interdependcies.
+    interdependencies.
 This model suggests that this relationship developed out of historical-geography of colonialism, where Core colonial states in Western Europe developed political and economic power by extracing raw materials and labor from colonial Peripheral territories, and in turn dominated global trade.